neurodesk/neurodeskedu/_sources/tutorials/functional_imaging/physio_batch_workflow.md

 description: >
   Follow this tutorial as an example of how to batch script for the PhysIO toolbox using Neurodesk.
 ---
+# A batch scripting example for PhysIO toolbox

+Follow this tutorial as an example of how to batch script for the PhysIO toolbox using Neurodesk.

 > _This tutorial was created by Kelly G. Garner._
 >